Ryouh/Feats-Revisited/Feats.md

 **Prerequisite:** Level 6.

 You have learned more efficient ways to work.
-You gain the following benefits:

 * Each time you do something that requires time and gold, the amount of gold you need and the time you take to finish this task is halved for you.
 This doesn’t apply if the time and gold you need is already halved from another source, like the Wizards Savant feature.